modokleague/modokleague.github.io/s3.5/index.md

 # The Draft

 Season 3.5 is a hero-only draft.
 Kouples will be sorted into divisions, with a maximum of 16 kouples per division.
-A preview of the draft-pool randomizer is available at [https://modokleague.github.io/s3.5/pool.html](https://modokleague.github.io/s3.5/pool.html)
+A preview of the draft-pool randomizer is available at < a href="[https://example.com](https://modokleague.github.io/s3.5/pool/)" target="_blank">[Visit Example.com](https://modokleague.github.io/s3.5/pool/)</a>

 All heroes up to and including Winter Soldier and Falcon are in the pool of eligible heroes, with the following exceptions: